timkulp/ItsNotMagic/README.md

 # It's Not Magic

-This role playing game adventure takes you through a Wizard's Dungeon to find the invasion of an other worldly power.
+This role-playing game adventure takes you through a Wizard's Dungeon to find the invasion of an other worldly power.

 ## Table of Contents